openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 Notes
 =====

-.. [#] An IDA is an Independently Deployable Application, a
+.. [#ida] An IDA is an Independently Deployable Application, a
        server-side service oriented application, typically built upon the Django framework.